On magnetic leaf-wise intersections: Introduction

-By these results, if $\dim\H_*(\L_N)=\infty$ then we have infinitely many critical points of $\A_\m$.
-This implies that there are infinitely many magnetic leaf-wise intersections or a {\em periodic} one which means that the leaf on which it lies forms a closed Reeb orbit.
-We exclude the latter case generically, as follows.

 We call a hypersurface $\Sigma\subset T^*N$ {\em non-degenerate} if closed Reeb orbits on $\Sigma$ form a discrete set.
 A generic $\Sigma$ is non-degenerate, see \cite[Theorem B.1]{CF09}.
 If $\Sigma$ is non-degenerate, then periodic leaf-wise intersection points can be excluded by choosing a generic Hamiltonian function, see \cite[Theorem 3.3]{AF09b}.
-With the above generic Hamiltonian, Albers-Frauenfelder conclude that there are infinitely many leaf-wise intersection points on $\Sigma$, under the topological assumption $\dim\H_*(\L_N)=\infty$.

-By the above reason, we only consider {\em non}-periodic (magnetic) leaf-wise intersection points.
-In this article, a {\em generic} (Hamiltonian) diffeomorphism or a {\em generic} pair means that a certain action functional is Morse and there is no periodic leaf-wise intersections.
-Precise conditions are listed in Definition \ref{def:Mreg}.
-Thus we conclude the following existence result for magnetic leaf-wise intersections.
+In this setting, a leaf-wise intersection point $x$ has the unique real number $\eta$ such that (\ref{eqn:lwip}) is satisfied.
+By these reason, we only consider {\em non}-periodic (magnetic) leaf-wise intersection points.